 - FAQs about Truck Accidents

-We also strongly urge you contact our law firm as soon as possible to discuss the details of your truck accident, no matter how minor or straightforward your accident might seem.
+We also strongly urge you contact our law firm as soon as possible to discuss the details of what happened, no matter how minor or straightforward your accident might seem.

-Do I need an Ohio truck accident attorney to handle my case?
+Do I need an Ohio truck accident lawyer to handle my case?

-Along with Ohio state laws, many federal regulations apply to accidents involving commercial trucks.
+Along with Ohio state laws, many federal regulations apply to crashes involving commercial trucks.
 The trucking companies and their insurance carriers will have attorneys familiar with the intricacies of the law ready to fight claims against them.
-You will need to even the playing field by consulting with an attorney who also understands the specific rules and regulations concerning commercial truck accidents.
+You will need to even the playing field by consulting with a lawyer who also understands the specific rules and regulations concerning commercial truck accidents.

-Our experienced truck accident attorneys know Ohio’s justice system inside and out.
-We have a proven track record for consistently obtaining sizable verdicts and settlements for victims of truck accidents.
+Our experienced attorneys know Ohio’s justice system inside and out.
+We have a proven track record for consistently obtaining sizable verdicts and settlements for victims.

 The Statue of Limitations for taking legal action after a truck accident is two years.
 That might seem like a long time.
 However, building a strong legal case can sometimes take much longer than many people realize.
 Don’t delay.
 Talk to us at Merriman Legal, LLC, as soon as possible.

 What are the top factors that contribute to commercial truck accidents?
 Some of the most common causes we regularly deal with at our law firm include:

 - Distracted truck drivers – Many truck drivers fail to pay attention to other vehicles on the road.
-Sometimes, distracted truck drivers are texting while driving, which is against the law nationwide for commercial truck drivers.
+Sometimes, distracted drivers are texting while driving, which is against the law nationwide for commercial truck drivers.
 Other times, they’re operating a cellphone or GPS device.